Loading

 The station has two entrances/exits, one on Tottenham High Road and the other on Seven Sisters Road.

 The station is in Travelcard Zone 3.
 Seven Sisters lies between Finsbury Park and Tottenham Hale on the Victoria line and between Stamford Hill and Bruce Grove on the Lea Valley Cheshunt/Enfield Town Line from Liverpool Street, operated by London Overground.
-Greater Anglia also used to serve the station during peak hours until May 2023 when their services were withdrawn.
+Greater Anglia also serve the station, with limited services in the late evening, alongside diverted services when the main line via Tottenham Hale is unavailable.
 It is a short distance from South Tottenham station on London Overground's Gospel Oak to Barking line.

 History